abigailforeman1/sei-project-3/README.md

 This was my third project while on General Assembly’s SEI course.

 ## User experience:
-Beehive is a creative collaboration website that allows users within the creative industry to register for an account, create a personal profile, upload projects they are working on, search for other creatives, request to collaborate on projects and chat with other users.
+Beehive is a creative collaboration website that allows users within the creative industry to register for an account, create a personal portfolio, upload projects they are working on, search for other creatives, request to collaborate on projects and chat with other users.
 We took heavy inspiration for this project from [The Dots](https://the-dots.com/) which is a website I have used for a number of years.

 1. Homepage, register & login